Turkesterone: Benefits, Side Effects & Results

 Although ecdysterone is not turkesterone, it has a similar chemical structure and thus may give insight into the anabolic effectiveness of turkesterone.

-However, the researchers did not find any notable differences among the 4 groups in terms of free testosterone, total testosterone, increases in fat-free mass, or 1RM strength.
+All three compounds were considered potentially anabolic substances.
+However, the researchers did not find any notable differences among the 4 groups in terms of free testosterone, total testosterone, increases in fat-free mass, or one-repetition max strength.

 Second Human Ecdysterone Study Excites

-In 2019, a second human study was conducted (4): 46 men with 1 year of weight training experience participated in a 10-week training program.
-They split the men into 3 groups, with group 1 taking a standard dose of ecdysterone (2 x 100mg pills), group 2 taking a very high dose of ecdysterone (8 x 100mg pills), and group 3 taking a placebo pill.
+In 2019, researchers conducted a second human study (4), where 46 men, each with one year of weight training experience, participated in a 10-week training program.
+They split the men into 3 groups, with group 1 taking a standard dose of ecdysterone (2 x 100 mg pills), group 2 taking a very high dose of ecdysterone (8 x 100 mg pills), and group 3 taking a placebo pill.

 They found the ecdysterone groups gained significantly more muscle mass, with the high-dose group also gaining notably more hypertrophy than the standard-dosed group.